Week of 4/12/26:Justified by Faith

 Justification is God’s gracious act of declaring sinners righteous through faith in Christ.

-It is not achieved by effort but received by trust.
+It is not achieved by effort but received as a gift.

-At the cross, our sin was counted to Christ; His righteousness is now counted to us.
+At the cross, our sin was credited to Christ; by faith His righteousness is credited to us (2nd Cor.
+5:21).

 The justified life is not guiltless because it is flawless, but because it is forgiven and covered in Christ.